CAE Reading and Use of English Practice Test 8 Printable and PDF version

 Benign (adj) — favourable, kind.
 Geoff’s benign character made him an all-round pleasant person.

-Clutter (n) — a heap of object without any order.
-A clutter of books and magazines were on top of the table.
+Clutter (n) — a heap of objects without any order.
+A clutter of books and magazines was on top of the table.

 Reflect (n) — to think over, to contemplate.
 She reflected on her life for a while.